 Monks from Skellig Rock are said to have founded the ancient church of Kilmichael on Dursey, now a ruin.
-O’Sullivan, Beara’s Dursey castle, was sacked by English forces in 1602 and local inhabitants thrown into the sea.
+O’Sullivan Beare’s castle on the island was sacked by English forces in 1602 and local inhabitants thrown into the sea.

 There are three small villages on Dursey and many of the once derelict houses have been restored by the islanders as holiday homes.

 Take a picture at the signs telling you how far you are from Moscow and New York.